HELPING YOU WORK BACK FROM HARDSHIP,

 Filing a claim shouldn’t put you at risk of losing your job, but that doesn’t stop some employers from finding excuses.
 They may try to frame it as performance-related or cut your hours subtly.
 That’s why it’s critical to keep records of what was said and when, especially after you’ve reported your injury.

-Suppose you suspect retaliation; an exceptional workers’ compensation lawyer can help determine if your firing was legal or not, according to California employment law.
+Suppose you suspect retaliation; an exceptional Santa Fe Springs workers compensation lawyer can help determine if your firing was legal or not, according to California employment law.
 Call 213-667-0701 to schedule a free consultation with an Espinoza Law Group workers’ compensation attorney.

 What Benefits Are You Entitled To?